KevinReilhac/UltimateConsole/README.md

 PConsole.LogWarning("UI LogWarning", PrismLogChanel.UI); //Print a warning in the UI chanel PConsole.LogError("AI LogError", PrismLogChanel.AI); //Print an error in the AI chanel

-//You can also use a logtype as thrid parameter PConsole.Log("Default Log", PrismLogChanel.PlayerController, LogType.Warning); //Print a warning in the PlayerController chanel
+//You can also use a logtype as third parameter PConsole.Log("Default Log", PrismLogChanel.PlayerController, LogType.Warning); //Print a warning in the PlayerController chanel
 ```